colhom/tectonic-installer/Documentation/offline/metal.md

 tectonic_rkt_image_protocol="docker://"
 ```

-If your existing container repository is NOT quay, please also include:
+If your existing container repository is NOT quay, please also include.
+Some installations of quay may still require these fields as well, depending on how image signing and rkt fetch functionality is supported:

 ```
 tectonic_registry_cache_rkt_protocol="docker://"
 tectonic_registry_cache_rkt_insecure_options="image"
 ```

-If your existing container repository DOES NOT have TLS enabled, you should also include `tectonic_registry_cache_rkt_insecure_options="http,image"` as well.
+If your existing container repository DOES NOT have TLS enabled, you should set `tectonic_registry_cache_rkt_insecure_options="http,image"`.